 Donna - Parent

-The following video clip demonstrates the postive impact that Family Groups have on children and their attainment at school.
+The following video clip demonstrates the positive impact that Family Groups have on children and their attainment at school.
 It is an extract from an interview with Victoria Eadie, Head of Feltham Community College ("FCC").
 The FCC Family Group began in late 2010 and, in the three year period to 2013, it was generously funded by The Paul Hamlyn Foundation.
-It is now self funded by FCC.
+It is now self-funded by FCC.